Embed This Data

 - 4.7% growth

 - 4.2% 5-year compound annual growth

 - $17,748 per capita

 - FDI Inflow:

-Malaysia’s economic freedom score is 69.6, making its economy the 37th freest in the 2014 Index.
-Its score is 3.5 points higher than last year, with impressive improvements in seven of the 10 economic freedoms including financial freedom, investment freedom, labor freedom, and business freedom.
-Malaysia is ranked 9th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.
+Malaysia’s economic freedom score is 70.8, making its economy the 31st freest in the 2015 Index.
+Its score has increased by 1.2 points since last year, with improvements in freedom from corruption, business freedom, and trade freedom outweighing declines in labor freedom and the management of government spending.
+Malaysia is ranked 8th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-The top individual income tax rate is 26 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a capital gains tax.
-The overall tax burden equals 15.3 percent of the domestic economy.
-Government spending is equivalent to 29 percent of GDP, and public debt has increased slightly to about 56 percent of the domestic economy.
-In 2013, the government moved to reduce fuel subsidies in order to narrow budget imbalances.
+Malaysia’s top individual income tax rate is 26 percent, and its top corporate tax rate is 25 percent.
+Other taxes include a sales tax and a capital gains tax.
+Overall tax revenue amounts to 16.1 percent of domestic income.
+Government spending amounts to 29.5 percent of the domestic economy, and public debt is equal to 58 percent of gross domestic product.

 The regulatory framework generally facilitates entrepreneurial activity.
 With no minimum capital required, incorporating a business takes three procedures.
 Relatively flexible labor regulations support the development of an efficient labor market.
 In 2013, the government cut fuel subsidies and later hiked electricity tariffs to reduce budget deficits.
 Other economically distortionary subsidies and price controls remain in place.